isomerpages/ura-ilsg-cms/_installations/Installations.md

 	<i>Presented by Millenia Walk</i>
 <br><br>

-More installations will be revealed closer to date.&nbsp;Follow us <a target="_blank" href="https://www.instagram.com/ilightsingapore">@ilightsingapore</a> for sneak&nbsp;peeks of our light art installations.
+More installations will be revealed closer to date.
+Follow us <a target="_blank" href="https://www.instagram.com/ilightsingapore">@ilightsingapore</a> for sneak&nbsp;peeks of our light art installations.
 &nbsp;&nbsp;&nbsp; </p>
 <p></p>